lsst-sqre/sqr-037/index.rst

 - Raise the risk of :ref:`Google authentication <gap-google-auth>` to medium due to our heavily reliance on Google services.
 - Add Google Cloud Identity to the top recommendations.
 - Update analysis, mitigations, and recommendations for the work that was done on :ref:`Security patching <gap-patching>`.
+- Add :ref:`Kubernetes hardening <gap-kubernetes>` and mark it as one of the highest risk areas.